-Celebrated on November 2, Day of the Dead is a traditional Mexican holiday that stems from the ancient indigenous people of Mexico.
+Day of the Dead is a traditional Mexican holiday that stems from the ancient indigenous people of Mexico.
 On this day, it is believed that the souls of the dead return to visit their living family members.
 Many people celebrate this day by visiting the graves of deceased loved ones and setting up alters with their favorite foods, drink, and photos.
-It is a time to remember the good times and remember the loved ones who are no longer with us.
+November 2 is most definitely time to remember the good times and remember the loved ones who are no longer with us.

 While death can be a mournful experience, the Day of the Dead allows us to remember the happy memories we have of our loved ones.
 Tears of laughter and remembrance fill this day.

 You can build an alter

 Alters may come in different shapes and sizes, but they all serve the same purpose, to be a place with various artifacts that remind you of a certain loved one.
 This day provides you a time to go through old photographs, letters, toys, and other items that may hold sentimental value.

 The marigold is a delicate, bright yellow-orange flower than symbolizes death.
 On this day, these beautiful flowers can be seen everywhere, adorning alters, graves to remember a loved one.